cyb2rS2c/Face-Recognition-Application/README.md

 ## Notes
-- The face recognition model uses the HOG-based feature extraction method.
-- Ensure to edit the usernames inside the **usernames.txt** and then run the create_dataset.py as shown above.
-- You can adjust the face matching threshold (`0.6` in the script) to fine-tune accuracy.
-- The program has been tested on a linux machine, make sure to follow other guids on how to install the dependencies mentioned above for windows.
+- Uses HOG-based face detection
+- Threshold for matching: 0.6
-- It’s simple to run on both Linux and Windows after installing the required dependencies.
+- Works on both Linux and Windows
+- Avoid noisy datasets for best recognition
-- Press `q` to exit video processing.
+- Press q to exit video mode

 ## 📜 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.